formlio/forml/docs/index.rst

 ForML Documentation
 ===================

-ForML is a high-level framework for researching, implementing and operating data science projects.
+ForML is a development framework for researching and implementing data science projects as well as an MLOps platform capable of managing their entire lifecycles.

 Use ForML to formally describe a data science problem as a composition of high-level operators.
-ForML expands your project into a task dependency graph specific to a given life-cycle phase and executes it using any of its supported runners.
+ForML expands your project into a task dependency graph specific to the given life-cycle phase and executes it using any of its supported technologies while taking care of all of its operational requirements.

 Solutions built on ForML are naturally easy to reuse, extend, reproduce, or share and collaborate on.

 Not Just Another DAG
 --------------------

 Despite *DAG* (directed acyclic graph) being at the heart of ForML operations, it stands out amongst the many other task dependency processing systems due to:

-1. Its specialization on machine learning problems, that is wired right into the flow topology.
+#.
+Its specialization on machine learning problems, that is wired right into the flow topology.
-2. Concept of high-level operator composition which helps to wrap complex ML techniques into simple reusable units.
+#.
+Concept of high-level operator composition which helps to wrap complex ML techniques into simple
+   reusable units.
-3. An abstraction of runtime dependencies allowing to run the same project using different technologies.
+#.
+An abstraction of runtime dependencies allowing to implement fully portable projects that can
+   be operated interchangeably using different technologies.

 History
 -------

-ForML started as an open-source project in response to ever painful transitions of datascience research into production.
-While there are other projects trying to solve this problem, they are typically either generic data processing systems too low-level to provide out-of-the-box ML lifecycle routines or special scientific frameworks that are on the other end too high-level to allow for robust operations.
+ForML started as a response addressing the notoriously painful process of transitioning any data science research into production.
+The framework was initially developed by a group of data scientists and ML engineers seeking to minimize the effort traditionally required to productionize any typical ML solution.
+Becoming increasingly useful to its original authors, ForML has been soon released as a community driven project.

 Resources